eviltobz/Searchr/Notes.md

-## "Special" openers?
-Be able to open a VS solution from a search result?
-* look in the file's folder, then step back through parent folders looking for the first .sln?
-* * or list of .sln files to choose if multiple are found - in same folder, or all up the heirarchy?
-* Call it "Project Opener"?
-* * have a pattern for the file (or directory) it's looking for, and the commandline to open it with
-* * could be used for vscode type things, or other projecty type thingies...
-* * * .git folder -> git extensions?

 ## Have "favourite" search paths, that can have a friendly name and be easily selected
 eg. All TFS, Connectivity, Database... yeah, it has the recent list, but i want something more betterer.